For multi-day trips with a heavy pack. Manufacturers emphasize durability and support in the creation of backpacking boots. See backpacking boots

 The footwear’s toe guard is the outsole’s extension called Keen.Protect.
 Marked with the eye-catching exclamation point logo, this rubber bumper shields wearers from bumpy hazards as much as it protects them from frontal impacts.

-For additional underfoot comfort and thermal insulation, Keen engineers gave the boot a removable thermal heat shield footbed.
+For additional underfoot comfort and thermal insulation, Keen engineers gave the cleat a removable thermal heat shield footbed.
 It is made up of three layers—a wooly top for cushioning, a supportive middle, and a heat-harnessing bottom barrier.
-This insulating insole is designed to keep the warmness of the boot’s interior inside while the biting cold outside.
+This insulating insole is designed to keep the warmness of the cleat’s interior inside while the biting cold outside.

 - Charcoal bamboo, more commonly known as bamboo charcoal, is made up of pieces of oven-burnt bamboo.
 Treating fabric with charcoal bamboo gives it thermal insulation of up to 10 degrees Celsius.

-- An alternative winter hiking boot from this brand is the Keen Durand Polar Waterproof.
+- An alternative winter hiking cleat from this brand is the Keen Durand Polar Waterproof.